Azure/fleet/README.md

 ![hub-agent/values.yaml](screenshots/img1.png)
 ![member-agent/values.yaml](screenshots/img2.png)

-From the fleet directory run the following commands,
+From the fleet directory run the following commands.
+This builds the docker images from local fleet directory and pushes the images to ACR.

 ```shell
 $ make docker-build-hub-agent
 $ make docker-build-member-agent
 $ make docker-build-refresh-token
 ```

-This builds the docker images from local fleet directory and pushes the images to ACR.

 ### 7. Install helm charts and CRs: